 In the ’90s and early 2000s, Latin American telenovelas hit the Philippine airwaves.
-Now, it’s the other way ’round.
+Now, the script has been flipped.

 The Filipino teleserye wave in Latin America has begun to gain ground at the same time as telenovelas made a comeback on Philippine free television.
 GMA Network, under its subsidiary GMA Worldwide, Inc., started exporting its teleseryes in Latin America circa 2017 through its partnership with Latin Media Corporation.
 ABS-CBN, the biggest television network in the country, followed suit in 2020 through its business unit ABS-CBN International Distribution.
 The local success of Filipino-language television dramas of the said giant networks has spurred the production of Spanish-dubbed Filipino teleseryes in South America and the Caribbean.

 Ecuavisa, a free-to-air television network in Ecuador, is adapting a new GMA teleserye titled “Hermanas” or locally known as “The Half Sisters.”
 “Ecuador llega otro exito novela filipina que cautivara sus corazones #Hermanas ¡Muy pronto!” announced Feb.
 14 via Facebook by Telenovelas Filipinas, a page promoting teleseryes from the Philippines.

 The said Ecuadorian network has been importing Philippine teleseryes since 2019, and one of its recent offerings is “Un don verdadero” or “The Gift” starring Alden Richards.